jonasw234/au-packages/README.md

 ## BruteShark
 Network Forensic Analysis Tool (NFAT) that performs deep processing and inspection of network traffic (mainly PCAP files).
 It includes: password extracting, building a network map, reconstruct TCP sessions, extract hashes of encrypted passwords and even convert them to a Hashcat format in order to perform an offline Brute Force attack.

+## FreeOffice
+The best free alternative to Microsoft Office.